jagadekmeesala/ITG_EAGLE_Training/README.md

 - Space consumption of Vector DB
 - AI and RAG implementation using Vector DB
 - GenAI, CV, NLP and their relation in the context of cutting edge technologies
+- What is Azure Data Factory
+- OLTP, OLAP and bridging gap between them.
+- ETL, ELT and ETL tools in the market

 ***Practice presentation***

 We had a practice presentation from Team Innovation Labs - Miracle
 - Inception and founding members of Innovation labs
 - Technologies that they used to work and technologies that they are working on currently